 - (a) The city has established a North Beach Public Benefits Fund.
 The revenue generated through the Public Benefits Program in section 142-748 shall be deposited in the North Beach Public Benefits Fund.
-Interest earned under the account shall be used solely for the purposes specified for funds of such account. - (b) Earned fees in the North Beach Public Benefits Fund shall be utilized for the purposes outlined herein: - (1) Sustainability and Resiliency grants for properties in North Beach Historic Districts; - (2) Uses identified for the Sustainability and Resiliency Fund, as identified in section 133-8(c) for North Beach; - (3) Improvements to existing parks in North Beach; - (4) Enhancements to public transportation and alternative modes of travel, including rights of ways and roadways that improve mobility in North Beach; - (5) Acquisition of new parkland and environmental and adaptation areas in North Beach; - (6) Initiatives that improve the quality of life for residents in North Beach. - (c) For the purposes of this section, North Beach shall be defined as the area of the City located north of 63rd Street, excluding the La Gorce neighborhood, La Gorce Island, and Allison Island. - (d) All expenditures from these funds shall require City Commission approval and shall be restricted to North Beach.
+Interest earned under the account shall be used solely for the purposes specified for funds of such account. - (b) Earned fees in the North Beach Public Benefits Fund shall be utilized in North Beach for the purposes outlined herein: - (1) Sustainability and Resiliency grants for properties in North Beach Historic Districts; - (2) Uses identified for the Sustainability and Resiliency Fund, as identified in section 133-8(c); - (3) Improvements to existing parks; - (4) Enhancements to public transportation and alternative modes of travel, including rights of ways and roadways; - (5) Acquisition of new parkland and environmental and adaptation areas; - (6) Initiatives that improve the quality of life for residents.

+(c) All expenditures from these funds shall require City Commission approval and shall be restricted to North Beach.
 Prior to the approval of any expenditure of funds by the City Commission, the City Manager or designee shall provide a recommendation.